 - 1. On the revenue batch data entry screen, in the data entry grid, select the transaction to edit a note.
-For information about how to access a batch, see Batch Search on page 74. - 2.
+For information about how to access a batch, see Batch Search on page 66. - 2.
 From the Revenue tab toolbar, click Edit note.
-The Edit note screen appears.
+The Edit note screen appears. - 3.
+Make any necessary edits and click Save.
+You return to the previous page.